tauri-apps/tauri/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**Codepen/jsFiddle/Codesandbox (required)**
-Fork a Codepen (https://codepen.quasar.dev) or a jsFiddle (https://jsfiddle.quasar.dev) or a Codesandbox (https://codesandbox.quasar.dev) and hit save then copy-paste link here.

 **To Reproduce**
 Steps to reproduce the behavior: